epam/edp-install/docs/operator-guide/configure-keycloak-oidc-eks.md

 To follow the instruction, check the following prerequisites:

 1. terraform 0.14.10
-2. hishicorp/aws = 4.8.0
+2. hashicorp/aws = 4.8.0
 3. mrparkers/keycloak >= 3.0.0
 4. hashicorp/kubernetes ~> 2.9.0
+5. kubectl = 1.22
-5. kubelogin  >= v1.25.1
+6. kubelogin  >= v1.25.1
-6. Ensure that Keycloak has network availability for AWS (not in a private network).
+7. Ensure that Keycloak has network availability for AWS (not in a private network).

+!!! note
+    To connect OIDC with a cluster, install and configure the [kubelogin](https://github.com/int128/kubelogin) plugin.
+For Windows, it is recommended to download the kubelogin as a binary and move it to your PATH.

 ## Solution Overview